Iterative Deployment Exposure for Unsupervised Out-of-Distribution Detection: Iterative Deployment Exposure

-The goal of U-OOD detection is to detect OOD samples and prevent them from being processed by a downstream model.
-In this setting, the training distribution of the downstream model is often called the \emph{in distribution}~$\pin$, and the \emph{out distribution}~$\pout$ is assumed to be its \emph{complement}.
+In U-OOD detection, the training distribution of the downstream model is called the \emph{in distribution}~$\pin$, and the \emph{out distribution}~$\pout$ is assumed to be its \emph{complement}.
 Given its large support, producing a set of OOD samples representative of~$\pout$ for supervised classification of ID~vs.~OOD samples is intractable.
 Instead, U-OOD detection methods rely on in-distribution~(ID) samples to train a detector~$\sigmain \colon \mathcal{X} \to \real$ that scores the \emph{OOD-ness} of test samples at inference time.
-Moreover, the likelihood of observing a specific image from ~$\pout$ is not uniform once a downstream task is established and the model is deployed in a given environment.
-Instead, OOD samples detected during the operation of the deployed system, which depends on the downstream task and the deployment environment, are representative and constrain ~$\pout$ to the specific application.
-The goal of continual U-OOD is to progressively enrich the detector~$\sigmain$ with the observed OOD samples, thus adapting the detection model to the realities of the deployment environment.
+Critically, the likelihood of observing a specific image from ~$\pout$ is not uniform once a downstream task is established and the model is deployed in a given environment.
+Instead, OOD samples seen during the operation of the deployed system constrain ~$\pout$ to the specific application.
+The goal of IDE is to progressively enrich the detector~$\sigmain$ with observed OOD samples, thus adapting the detection model to the deployment environment.